zacksiri/zacksiri/README.md

 + Are we designing for the exception or designing for the majority of `users`?
 + Endpoint X is slow, `users` are complaining.
 How can we improve it's performance?

-To enable development to focus on users I employ the following:
+To enable development to focus on solving for users I employ the following:

 + Convention over Configuration
 + Great Defaults